-- The Issuing CA obtains evidence that the Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the terms and conditions of this CPS. - The Issuing CA obtains evidence that the Certificate was misused. - The Issuing CA is made aware that the Certificate was not issued in accordance with this CPS. - The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading. - The Issuing CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate. - The Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository. - Revocation is required by this CPS.
+- 1. N/A - 2.
+N/A - 3.
+The Issuing CA obtains evidence that the Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the terms and conditions of this CPS or Section 6.1.5 and Section 6.1.6 of the BR\ - 4.
+The Issuing CA obtains evidence that the Certificate was misused; - 5.
+The Issuing CA is made aware that the Certificate was not issued in accordance with this CPS;

+- 6. The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading; - 7.
+The Issuing CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate; - 8.
+The Issuing CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
+Revocation is required by the CP this CPS.